Stuycs-K/finalprojectapcs-5-cimpoiesu-alexandru-shrestha-amy/DEVLOG-Amy.md

 Created getter functions for x & y of Block.
 Updated move() function to move based on key pressed.
 Spent 40 minutes.

 ### 2025-05-29 - "I" Block
-Creating a 4-Block array that is an actual block in Tetris.
+Creating a 4-Block array (Tetromino).
 Fixed all methods to suit the block array and fixed left/right movement, accelerate movement, and working on turning movement.
 Spent 60 minutes.

-### 2025-05-30 -
+### 2025-05-30 - Game Class
+Fixed endGame() text, and update it to stop the update() of all the blocks using noLoop().
+Updated level and score increasing mechanisms in clearRow().
+Also fixed nextBlock() to randomly choose block from blockType.
+Spent 40 minutes.

+### 2025-06-02 -